-To free up resources for higher looptime, you might have to disable some of the features, such as accelerometer and soft-serial.
+To free up resources for higher looptime, you might need to disable some features, such as accelerometer and soft-serial.

-After setting your looptime, make sure to check your CPU load (CPU usage) is within 30% or 35% for stable performance.
+After setting your looptime, make sure to check your CPU load (CPU usage).
+The General concensus is to keep it under 30% to 35% for stable performance.